tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 }
 ```

-# Classes & Roles
+# Classes and Roles

 ```
 role D { ... }

-role E { ... }
+role E {
+}

 class B { ... }
 class C { ... }

 # "is" for inheritance and "does" for roles
 class A :is(B, C) :does(D, E) {
-    has x :ro     # read-only attribute, ro: say A.x; not possible: A.x = "some value" has y :rw = 0 # read-write attribute with default value '0', write: A.y = 2; read: say A.y
+    # read-only attribute, ro: say A.x; not possible: A.x = "some value"
+    has x :ro

+    # read-write attribute with default value '0', write: A.y = 2; read: say A.y
+    has y :rw = 0

-    has z         #
+    has z

-    state count = 0 # static variable which is accessible to all objects via class 'A': A.count
+    # static variable which is accessible to all objects via class 'A': A.count
+    state count = 0

     # static method (A.m()), self isn't valid here
     state meth m() {